 Iterative and Incremental development is a combination of both iterative design or iterative method and incremental build model for development.
-"During software development, more than one iteration of the software development cycle may be in progress at the same time." and "This process may be described as an "evolutionary acquisition" or "incremental build" approach."
+"During software development, more than one iteration of the software development cycle may be in progress at the same time."
+This process may be described as an "evolutionary acquisition" or "incremental build" approach."

-In incremental model the whole requirement is divided into various builds.
+In this incremental model, the whole requirement is divided into various builds.
 During each iteration, the development module goes through the requirements, design, implementation and testing phases.
 Each subsequent release of the module adds function to the previous release.
 The process continues till the complete system is ready as per the requirement.

-Iterative Model Application
+Iterative Model - Application

 Like other SDLC models, Iterative and incremental development has some specific applications in the software industry.
-This model is most often used in the following scenarios:
+This model is most often used in the following scenarios −